wavefrontHQ/docs/pages/doc/webhooks_alert_notification.md

     <li>Alert Resolved - When the alert is resolved.</li>
     <li>Alert Affected by Maintenance Window - When the alert is affected by a maintenance window.</li>
     <li>Alert Snoozed - When the alert is snoozed.</li>
+    <li>Alert Has No Data - When the series is not reporting data.</li>
+    <li>Alert Has No Data Resolved - When the series has started reporting data after having no data.</li>
+    <li>Alert Entered Maintenance From No Data - When the series is not reporting data and is affected by a  maintenance window.</li>
     </ul>
     </td>
     </tr>